openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCPlaybackStart.md

 ## Description

-This callback is called when a NPC starts playback of a recorded file.
+This callback is called when an NPC starts playback of a recorded file.

 | Name     | Description                                    |
 | -------- | ---------------------------------------------- |